caseyg/awesome/README.md

 *   [onejs/one](https://github.com/onejs/one) - ❶ One is a new React framework - target web and native with a single Vite plugin and fully shared code, so you can ship cross-platform nearly as easy as single-platform.

-*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - one API to get all user desktop data  (local, cross platform, 24/7, screen, voice, keyboard, mouse, camera recording). sandboxed js plugin system. keyboard and mouse control
+*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - Rust API to get all user desktop data  (local, cross platform, 24/7, screen, voice, keyboard, mouse, camera recording). sandboxed js plugin system. keyboard and mouse control

 *   [paoloricciuti/sveltekit-search-params](https://github.com/paoloricciuti/sveltekit-search-params) - The easiest way to read and WRITE from query parameters in sveltekit.